Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: ooDML : Constructing a Benchmark for OOD Generalization in DML

 To further increase $d(\mathcal{X}_\text{train}^{T},\mathcal{X}_\text{test}^{T})$ beyond convergence (see Fig. \ref{fig:progression_class_swap}) of the swapping procedure, we subsequently also identify and remove classes from both $\mathcal{X}_\text{train}^{T}$ and $\mathcal{X}_\text{test}^{T}$.
 More specifically, we remove classes $C_\text{train}$ from $\mathcal{X}_\text{train}^{T}$ that are closest to the mean of $\mathcal{X}_\text{test}^{T}$ and vice versa.
 For $k$ steps, we successively repeat class removal as long as $50\%$ of the original data is still maintained in these additional train-test splits.
-Fig.~\ref{fig:progression_class_swap} (rightmost) shows how splits generated through class removal progressively increase the FID beyond what was achieved only by swapping.
-To analyze if the generated data splits are not inherently biased to the used backbone network for FID computation, we also repeat the train-test generation based on feature representations obtained from different architectures, pretraining methods and datasets.
-The corresponding results in the supplementary show a consistent, similar increase in (normalized) FID.
+Fig.~\ref{fig:progression_class_swap} (rightmost) shows how splits generated through class removal progressively increase the approximate FID beyond what was achieved only by swapping.
+To analyze if the generated data splits are not inherently biased to the used backbone network for FID computation, we also repeat this procedure based on representations from different architectures, pretraining methods and datasets in the supplementary.
+Note, that comparison of absolute FID values between datasets may not be meaningful and we are mainly interested in distribution shifts within a given dataset distribution.
 Overall, using class swapping and removal we select splits that cover the broadest FID range possible, while still maintaining sufficient data.
-Our splits are significantly more difficult than the default splits, thereby much more closely resembling potential distribution shifts faced in practice.
+Hence, our splits are significantly harder and more diverse than the default splits.